-Here are what we believe to be 5 of the most difficult challenges lead generators face
+Facing 5 of the most difficult challenges in lead generation

 1. Having Accurate Data